Harris scores 24, 76ers beat Bulls 127-105 without 2 stars

 CHICAGO (AP) — Tobias Harris scored 24 points and the Philadelphia 76ers beat the Chicago Bulls 127-105 Thursday night even though they were missing stars Joel Embiid and Ben Simmons for contact tracing.

-With Harris leading a balanced attack, the Sixers had more than enough to get by without their two best players.
+With Harris and six other Sixers in double figures, the Eastern Conference leaders had more than enough to get by.

+“I don’t know if it was the best (win) because I don’t rate them, but definitely one of the big ones,” coach Doc Rivers said.
+“Heck, even at the All-Star break, listening to all the other guys, ‘Man, you guys are gonna be in trouble your first two.’
+Well, we were not.
+And we played great.”

-Dwight Howard scored a season-high 18 and grabbed 12 rebounds.
-Furkan Korkmaz added 16 points, and Tony Bradley scored a season-high 14 on 7-for-7 shooting.
+Dwight Howard scored a season-high 18 and grabbed 12 rebounds, and Tony Bradley chipped in with a season-high 14 on 7-for-7 shooting.
 The 6-foot-10 center also got this shoutout on Twitter from Embiid during the game: “That’s it!!!
 I’ve seen enough.
 Build around Tony Bradley @sixers”.

+Furkan Korkmaz added 16 points, and the Sixers came out on top even though their stars were not available.

+“I think it shows how deep we are as a team, how connected we are,” Howard said.
+“Missing our two best players, we still got the job done tonight.
+We believe in each other.”

 Embiid and Simmons both traveled to Atlanta for Sunday’s All-Star game, only to learn the night before they were flagged for contact tracing.
 Though neither player tested positive for COVID-19, the barber they visited before leaving did.